sole/cinnabarify/README.md

 git push try
 ```

-This will output various messages, amongst with you'll find a URL linking to the test job you created by pushing to the server.
+This will output various messages, amongst which you'll find a URL linking to the test job you created by pushing to the server.
 You can visit that to see the status of your tests.

 ### Submitting patches to MozReview